undergrad-partner-school

 Financial Aid

-Be it a grant, loan, scholarship, or work-study program, any type of financial support can be a great deal for most students.
-Check out some recent data to get the info about need-based and non-need-based monetary aid you might get at University of Minnesota, Twin Cities Campus.
+Getting some financial help in forms of grants, loans, scholarships or work-study programs can be vital for completing your studies.
+Check out some recent data to get the info about need-based and non-need-based aid students could get at University of Minnesota, Twin Cities Campus.

 Need-based

 12,549 students gained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at University of Minnesota, Twin Cities Campus is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was 13,939.
-The amount of federal need-based scholarships/grants awarded to the students at this institution came to $56,421,641, and state $80,286,008.
+The overall number of students (including freshmen) who were determined to have financial need was estimated to be 13,939.
+The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $56,421,641, and state $80,286,008.
 The students of University of Minnesota, Twin Cities Campus received the -institutional need-based aid in the amount of $86,835,990, and external in the amount of $12,664,469.

 $5,894